ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

 # About the system updates

 **WARNING**.
-Don't run sudo `sudo apt update && sudo apt upgrade` because it can break some things.
+Don't run `sudo apt update && sudo apt upgrade` because it can break some things.
 It's better to leave everything unchanged to avoid breaking compatibility with CUDA, cuDNN, or other NVIDIA components.

 # Checking what's installed